ss2cp/AI-AStar-Pathfinder/README.md

 |4|400|38|192|48.000%|
 |Spiral|100|28|97|97.000%|

+After optimization, *# of pings* and *ping coverage* dropped significantly, by about 50% on average.
+In bigger maps, like the 4th test case, the ping coverage is less than 50%, which is quite efficient.

+The Spiral is an interesting test case since there is only one viable path to the ending position, and every step along the way the first few blocks chosen from top of the queue will be walls, thus requiring a lot of pings.
+This resulted in a coverage ratio of 97%, which is very high.

+Overall, the algorithm is proven to be able to find the optimal path with least amount of moves, while reducing the number of pings used to a minimum.

 ####Pings of Uncertain Maps and Certain Maps
 | Test Case  | # of Blocks|Optimal # of Pings on *Certain* Maps|Average # of Pings on *Uncertain* Maps|Ping Multiplier= pings on uncertain maps / pings on certain maps|
 | ------------- | ------------- | ------------- | ------------- |------------- |